Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Stationary Dynamics: the Role of the Central Bank

 \subsection{The Economic Equilibrium Without Monetary Policy}

 To begin our analysis, we consider the economy without shocks.
 Our first choice of parameters corresponds to a Central Bank that does not react to inflation (i.e. $\pi^\star=\phi_\pi=0$) while maintaining low baseline interest rates ($\rho^\star=1.2\%$ p.a.).
 By consequence, agents form inflation expectations based only on their own observations ($\tau^T=0$, see Eq. \eqref{eq:inflation_expectation}).
-In this scenario, called ``Inactive CB'', and for the choice of parameters detailed in Table \ref{tablenocb}, the economy spontaneously evolves into a steady state of full capacity, as evidenced by the low, oscillating unemployment rate around $0.5 \%$ (see Figure \ref{fig:baseline_noshocks}).
+In this scenario, called ``Inactive CB'', and for the choice of parameters detailed in Table \ref{tablenocb}, the economy spontaneously evolves into a steady state of full capacity, as evidenced by the low, oscillating unemployment rate around $0.4 \%$ (see Figure \ref{fig:baseline_noshocks}).
 There are small endogenous output and unemployment fluctuations of roughly two years in duration.
 Simultaneously, there are stronger oscillations in the demand and supply for goods, and in real wages.
 These fluctuations cause firms to adjust both their production and prices, thus generating a small ``business cycle'' with periodic imbalance between demand and output due to price adjustments.
-But in the absence of an active Central Bank target, the amplitude of the resulting inflation oscillations is found to be substantial, ranging between $2 \%$ and $8 \%$ p.a., suggesting a role for monetary policy.
+But in the absence of an active Central Bank target, the amplitude of the resulting inflation oscillations is found to be substantial, ranging between $1.5 \%$ and $8 \%$ p.a., suggesting that monetary policy indeed iron out business cycles.
+As already found by \cite{GualdiEtAl2015TippingPointsMacroeconomica}, these cycles emerge endogenously from the oscillating feedback loop of prices, demand and savings.
+In this scenario, called ``Inactive CB'', and for the choice of parameters detailed in Table \ref{tablenocb}, the economy spontaneously evolves into a steady state of full capacity, as evidenced by the low, oscillating unemployment rate around $0.4 \%$ (see Figure \ref{fig:baseline_noshocks}).
+There are small endogenous output and unemployment fluctuations of roughly two years in duration.
+Simultaneously, there are stronger oscillations in the demand and supply for goods, and in real wages.
+These fluctuations cause firms to adjust both their production and prices, thus generating a small ``business cycle'' with periodic imbalance between demand and output due to price adjustments.
+But in the absence of an active Central Bank target, the amplitude of the resulting inflation oscillations is found to be substantial, ranging between $1.5 \%$ and $8 \%$ p.a., suggesting that monetary policy may iron out business cycles, as indeed found below.
+As already discussed in \cite{GualdiEtAl2015TippingPointsMacroeconomica}, these cycles emerge endogenously from the oscillating feedback loop of prices, demand and savings.